About Lisa

 Burnout masked as “commitment.”

 I know this firsthand because I’ve been that person.
-I once went 38 hours without sleep on a mission-critical issue — not because the technical work was unsolvable, but because a team couldn’t write “remove microphone cap” instructions or make a basic decision without politics and blame games.
+I once went 38 hours without sleep on a mission-critical issue — not because the technical work was unsolvable, but because the system had no clean way to write a 'remove microphone cap' instruction or make a basic decision without politics and blame games.
 That experience solidified what I now teach: systems fail not only because of technical gaps, but because of human breakdowns.

 The Emotional Architect